johnharris85/johnharris.io/content/blog/least-privilege-using-impersonation.md

 ![](/images/fregoli.jpg)

 Using impersonation, we're going to setup a system where there will be `admin` roles for each application's namespace, however we will _not_ be giving this role directly to the `app-team` group.
-Instead we will be adding creating an `app-team-admin` user that has the role bound to them.
+Instead we will be adding an `app-team-admin` user that has the role bound to them.
 Then we can give permissions for our `app-team` group to _impersonate_ that `app-team-admin` user.
 We also bind a `view-only` role to the `app-team` group so that by default, all their regular `kubectl` commands will be enacted with read-only permissions.
 If they should need to change things in the cluster, they can impersonate the admin by using `--as=app-team-admin` with their `kubectl` commands.

 We will setup a similar system for the `ops-team`, making use of the `cluster-admin` ClusterRole that already exists and binding it to a `cluster-admin` user that we will allow members of the `ops-team` group to impersonate / assume.